EXPLAINER: Who are the jurors for trial of Kim Potter? | Federal News Network

 JUROR NO. 21

-Asked why about Wright, he said, “I don’t condone fleeing from a police officer.”
-About Potter, he said, “When training fellow officers, your actions should be more thought out.”
+“I don’t condone fleeing from a police officer,” he said of Wright.
+Of Potter, he said, “When training fellow officers, your actions should be more thought out.”

-He’s married with young children, but didn’t say how many.
-He has a brother-in-law who’s a federal law enforcement agent in Washington, D.C.
-He gave no details about his own profession.

-He said demonstrations about policing over the past couple of years have had both positive and negative impacts on the community — positive because they started eye-opening conversations but negative because of the looting.
+He said demonstrations about policing have had both positive and negative effects — positive because they started eye-opening conversations but negative because of the looting.

-He also wrote on his questionnaire that he was neutral on blue lives matter.
-“It feels like marketing,” he wrote.
-“Of course all lives matter, but cops aren’t dying at nearly the same rate.”

 JUROR NO. 22

-Juror No. 22 is a white man in his 60s, who has been a registered nurse since 1994 and is studying to become a nurse practitioner.
+A white man in his 60s who is a registered nurse, studying to become a nurse practitioner.

+He said he strongly agrees that police make him feel safe and somewhat agrees that their actions shouldn’t be second-guessed.

 JUROR NO. 26

-Juror No. 26 is an Asian woman in her 20s who was reluctant to be on the panel, saying she has a lot of friends and family who “are very opinionated in the matter,” she said.
+An Asian woman in her 20s who was reluctant to be on the panel, saying she has a lot of friends and family who “are very opinionated in the matter.”

-She said her workplace was damaged during a recent demonstration over policing, and that it made her “angry and upset” because she though those who did the damage were just taking advantage of the protests.
+She said her workplace was damaged in a demonstration over policing, and that it made her “angry and upset” because she thought those who did the damage were just taking advantage of the protests.

-The woman said she’s finishing a degree and has finals and job interviews coming up in a couple of weeks.
-She said she wasn’t certain if she could postpone them all.

 JUROR NO. 40

-Juror No. 40 is a white man in his 40s who said he once wanted to become a police officer, but changed his mind before going to college because he was “afraid that I would end up having to use my gun.”
+A white man in his 40s who said he once wanted to become a police officer but changed his mind because he was “afraid that I would end up having to use my gun.”
 He has worked in IT security for the last 20 years.

-He also said he owns a shotgun, but hasn’t used it in 20 years, and he said he has been arrested for drunken driving.

-The man expressed concerns about serving on the jury, saying that he didn’t want his information to come out after a verdict, fearing for his family’s safety.
-He said he didn’t fear one particular group or side more than another.

-He strongly agreed that police in his community make him feel safe, but said he strongly disagrees that police should not be second-guessed for their decisions.
+He strongly agreed that police in his community make him feel safe.
+But he said he strongly disagrees that police should not be second-guessed for their decisions.

-When it comes to Black Lives Matter, he said has a somewhat favorable impression, saying in his questionnaire that the group is important for raising awareness but he sees little change coming out of it.
-He explained in court that he believes it takes generations for change to happen.
-He also has a somewhat favorable opinion of blue lives matter, saying police officers have a risky job.

 JUROR NO. 48

-Juror No. 48 is a white woman in her 40s, a mother of two who used to work as an IT project manager and has also worked as an elections judge.
+A white woman in her 40s and a mother of two who used to work as an IT project manager.
+She has also worked as an elections judge.

-She said on her questionnaire that Wright should not have died for something like expired tags, saying what happened did not match the presumed crime.
-She said she could leave that initial impression aside, as well as other information she heard about the case, and reach a verdict based on what she hears in court.
+She said Wright should not have died for something like expired tags — a reason given by officers for pulling him over.

-She also said she had attended a rally at the local U.S. Immigration and Customs Enforcement building to protest “children being in cages at the border.”

 JUROR NO. 55

-Juror No. 55 is a white man in his 50s, a Navy veteran and former Boy Scout leader who said he competes in medieval steel combat in his spare time.
+A white man in his 50s, a Navy veteran and former Boy Scout leader who said he competes in medieval steel combat in his spare time.
+He works as a field systems engineer for a cybersecurity company.

-“I put on steel armor and pick up steel weapons and hit my friends with them,” he said.
-“It’s a very fun time. … it’s my Monday night football, so to speak.”

-The man, who is a field systems engineer for a cybersecurity company, said that he was stunned as part of his Navy training decades ago, but would have no problem setting aside his experience and reaching a verdict based on the evidence.

-He said he saw a short video clip of the shooting only once, and thought the situation was stressful because it looked like a lot of things were happening at once, but he had no real opinions on Potter or Wright.
+He said he saw a video clip of the shooting and thought the situation was stressful because it looked like a lot of things were happening at once.

 He said he has a somewhat unfavorable impression of blue lives matter, saying “You can choose your vocation, but you can’t chose your skin color.”